kotlecikmud/Dreszcz_Gra_Paragrafowa---text-based-game-adaptation/README.md

 **Note:**

-The description above was generated using GPT-3.5, a text generation tool.
+The description above was mostly generated using GPT-3.5, a text generation tool.
 GPT-3.5 utilizes advanced artificial intelligence to generate coherent texts based on input data.
 It is important to note that the information contained in the description may not be 100% accurate and requires verification.
-GPT-3.5 is an example of a powerful artificial intelligence-based tool that can aid in text creation, but its outputs should always be carefully evaluated and adjusted to meet individual project needs and context.

 In addition to the description provided above, please note that the documentation is also available in .py files as doc_strings.